 The real roots of Freemasonry, however, are in the ancient Kabbalah, which is called the Secrets of the Torah (the first five books of the Tanakh or Old Testament), and the ancient, mystical secrets are the real spiritual root of Judaism and Christianity.

-Now, the teachings and practice of Freemasonry have been learned by many educated men of faith from ancient times, but the practice became known as Freemasonry in Europe in the late 16th Century.
+The teachings and practices of Freemasonry have been learned by many educated men of faith from ancient times, but the practice became known as Freemasonry in Europe in the late 16th Century.
 And while some claim that Freemasonry was an offshoot of the Rosicrucian Order, the origins of both are misunderstood and a lot of false or erroneous or misleading information has been spread about the origins of both Rosicrucians and Freemasonry.

 Recently there has been a lot of fiction written about them.
-For example, an American television series, Zero Hour, is about secret activities of a Rosicrucian order in the late 1930s concerning the "end of the world," but it is fiction.
-True Rosicrucians know, as true Freemasons know, that so-called "end times" prophecies were about the end of the age we are now nearing, not about a literal end of the world.
+For example, an American television series, Zero Hour, was about secret activities of a Rosicrucian order in the late 1930s concerning the "end of the world," but it was only fiction.
+True Rosicrucians know, as true Freemasons know, that so-called "end times" prophecies were about the end of the passing age, not about a literal end of the world.
 (See The End of An Age.)

-There have also been books and other movies that were also fiction and mentioned Freemasons in inaccurate ways.
-But, ironically, some erroneous information has been produced by misguided people who think they are Freemasons or Rosicrucians but are not.
-They are people who join some masonic temple or an esoteric teaching order and learn of the learning systems, but do not realize what their real purpose is -- to help people realize what God is from within.
+There have also been many books and other television shows and movies that were also fiction and mentioned Freemasons in inaccurate ways.
+And, ironically, a lot of erroneous information has been produced by misguided people who think they are Freemasons or Rosicrucians but are not.

 But, the most false, misleading and deceptive information about Freemasonry has been spread by misguided “Fundamentalist Christians.”
-They hate the idea that their religion is not the only true religion, and consequently they hate real religious freedom with equality and pluralism.
-They have been led to believe that their religion is preeminent and superior, and who are still trying to turn the world back many centuries and reestablish a medieval Church-State Theocracy because they think only Christians should rule.
+They hate the idea that their religion is not the only true religion as they believe it is, and consequently they hate real religious freedom with equality and pluralism.
+They have been led to believe that their religion is preeminent and superior, and they are still trying to turn the world back many centuries and reestablish a medieval Church-State Theocracy, because they think only Christians should rule.

-Moreover, the real foundation of Kabbalah and Freemasonry is what the book of the prophet Isaiah called the “cornerstone of the sure foundation of Zion” (see the article on Where Is Zion?).
+Unfortunately, they were ultimately overruled by Theocrats who used religion and the church as a means to establish material power, wealth, and domain.Now, the real foundation of Kabbalah and Freemasonry, and the Christian Qabalah, is what the book of the prophet Isaiah called the “cornerstone of the sure foundation of Zion” (see the article on Where Is Zion?), because Zion is far more than a worldly place.
+It is, in a spiritual sense, the Source foundation of the spiritual reality.

 The “cornerstone of the foundation of Zion” was, in both a spiritual and a physical sense, established in the days of the Israelite King Solomon, and it was very familiar to Kabbalistic and Talmudic Jews like Hillel the Elder, whose teachings greatly influenced Jesus of Nazareth.